byzyworks/tridymake-mscs-edition/README.md

 The process of evaluating context expressions against the contexts of different modules, and then executing specific operations of interpreted statements on the modules that are matched by the context expression.

 ### **Compression**
-A multi-level parameter/feature of `@get` that reduces the verbosity of the output at the expense of ommitting TridyDB metadata that would allow the output to be automatically re-usable as input or another database.
+A multi-level parameter/feature of `@get` that reduces the verbosity of the output at the expense of ommitting Tridymake metadata that would allow the output to be automatically re-usable as input or another database.

 ### **Console Mode**
-A mode of running the TridyDB application exclusive from inline or server mode, whereby the user is presented with an interactive terminal for giving and receiving input asynchronously.
+A mode of running the Tridymake application exclusive from inline or server mode, whereby the user is presented with an interactive terminal for giving and receiving input asynchronously.

 ### **Context**
 The context of a module is a module's tagset, along with the tagset of all its ascendants in the order in which they are nested (from the root downward), acting as a location specifier for the module which the Tridy composer uses to evaluate against context expressions.

 ### **Context Expression**
 A boolean-style expression that, when placed inside of a Tridy statement, uses context terminals and operators to determine whether a module should be affected or not by a statement, i.e. by evaluating the expression against the module's context.

-### **Context-Locking**
-A property specific to both multi-statements and the `@has` definition clause whereby a statement nested under another statement via. either means is prevented from having access outside the context of the statement it is nested under, since it is seen by the nested statement as the root module.

 ### **Context Operand**
 A context terminal or sub-expression.